Large Overlaid Cognitive Radio Networks: From Throughput Scaling to Asymptotic Multiplexing Gain: Conclusion

 \section{Conclusion}

-We studied the interaction between two overlaid ad-hoc networks, one with legacy primary users who are licensed to access the spectrum and the other with cognitive secondary users who opportunistically access the spectrum.
+We studied the interaction between two overlaid ad-hoc networks: one with legacy primary users who are licensed to access the spectrum and the other with cognitive secondary users who opportunistically access the spectrum.
 We showed that if the secondary network is denser than the primary network, we can guarantee the same throughput scaling for both networks as that for a single network, as long as they deploy proper random access schemes.
 Furthermore, with the newly defined performance metric, the asymptotic multiplexing gain (AMG), we quantified how the asymptotic network performance is affected by the mutual interference between the two networks.
-In addition, for the first time we studied the throughput performance of an overlaid cognitive network in which secondary nodes are less densely distributed than the primary users and showed that even in this scenario, both networks can achieve the single-network throughput scaling.
-However, unlike the case of denser secondary network, spectrum sensing cannot improve the primary network AMG asymptotically while maintaining a nonzero throughput for the secondary network.
+In addition, for the first time to our knowledge, we studied the throughput performance of an overlaid cognitive network in which secondary nodes are less densely distributed than the primary users and showed that even in this scenario, both networks can achieve the single-network throughput scaling.
+However, unlike the case of a denser secondary network, it is possible to satisfy the QoS requirements of the licensed users without employing spectrum sensors.